LexouDuck/libccc/README.md

-### Build system
+Build system
 ---
-Cross-platform Makefile: builds a `libccc.a` library file to link against.
+This library is built using a cross-platform Makefile, which can build it on most platforms, in both static and dynamic library form.
-The make commands are:
+The available `make` commands are:

 ##### Building